 - 7.1 There is a legal requirement that the Council can only approve a balanced budget.
 A balanced budget means that expenditure must equal income.
 If the budget is not balanced then the Council cannot approve it and therefore Council Tax cannot be set and revenue collected.
-The Council is also permitted to use balances to smooth the one-off impact of budgetary pressures on the local tax paying populace. - 7.2 On 9th February 2022, the Government the confirmed the provisional Local Government Finance Settlement for 2022/23 that was previously announced on 17 December 2021.
-It also confirmed that authorities would need to hold a referendum if their planned increase in Council Tax is not below 2.00% or above £5.00 for a Band D property (whichever is the greater).
-This budget has been prepared on the assumption that the maximum Council Tax increase (£5.00) within these limits will be approved.
+The Council is also permitted to use balances to smooth the one-off impact of budgetary pressures on the local tax paying populace. - 7.2 On 8 February 2023, the Government confirmed the provisional Local Government Finance Settlement for 2023/24 that was previously announced on 19 December 2022.
+It also confirmed that authorities would need to hold a referendum if their planned increase in Council Tax is not below 3.00% or is over £5.00 for a Band D property (whichever is the greater).
+This budget has been prepared on the assumption that the maximum Council Tax increase (2.99%) within these limits will be approved when the council tax precept is set by Council at its meeting on 22 February 2023.